malinky/malinky-ajax-pagination/README.md

 ## Changelog

+#### 1.1.1
+* Allow posts pagination on single templates.
+An example would be a sidebar showing category posts with a load more button. **NOTE** This is not to paginate through single posts.

 #### 1.1.0
 * Independently paginate through multiple sets of posts.
 * Fix duplicate page numbers being loaded when pagination option is used and the page contains more than one set of the same navigation.